kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1878</span> The Sultan of Sulu leases Sabah to the British North Borneo Company, who assured him they will return the territory after "just a couple of years, cross our hearts and hope to die."

+- <span class=year>1884</span> Juan Luna's 767cm x 422cm showpiece *Spoliarium* wins the "Largest Painting Award" at the *Exposición Nacional de Bellas Artes* in Madrid.
+Luna was inspired to paint the dying gradiators in the classical style by Titian's *Rape of Europa*.

 - <span class=year>1887</span> Jose Rizal publishes the subversive novel *Noli Me Tangere*, earning him the ire of Spanish authorities, and of high school students everywhere who are then required to submit a book report about it.

 - <span class=year>1891</span> Ignoring the universally negative reception of his earlier novel, Rizal tries again and publishes its equally bad but more action-packed sequel *El Filibusterismo*, featuring more sexy scenes and car chases.